 This course is a study in the principles of refrigeration, operation and testing procedures to determine the cause of malfunction, and servicing or repairing by approved methods.
-Emphasis is on special tools, equipment, and safety procedures.
-(Prerequisites: AUT 141, MAT 100, RDG 100) (Corequisite: AUT 141 - Day)
+Emphasis is on special tools, equipment and safety procedures.
+(Prerequisites: AUT 141, MAT 100 or MAT 152, RDG 100) (Corequisite: AUT 141 - Day)